-Dentists are required to meet specific requirements for the safe use of sedation in children including the American Academy of Pediatric Dentistry’s Guidelines for Monitoring and Management of Pediatric Patients During and After Sedation for Diagnostic and Therapeutic Procedures, as well as College of Dental Surgeons of BC Minimal and Moderate Sedation services in Dentistry (Non-Hospital Facilities) Standards.
+Dentists are required to meet specific requirements for the safe use of sedation in children including the American Academy of Pediatric Dentistry’s Guidelines for Monitoring and Management of Pediatric Patients During and After Sedation for Diagnostic and Therapeutic Procedures, as well as BC College of Oral Health Professionals BC Minimal and Moderate Sedation services in Dentistry Standards and Guidelines.

 - Talk to your dentist about the sedation options available for your child and for the dental treatment recommended.